nnyazd92/brocaOS/docs/artifacts/BROCA_CAPABILITY_INTERPLAY.md

 - Expect Broca to:
   - Offer a Plan with explicit assumptions and safety steps before acting.
   - Request approvals and echo token provenance for any writes.
-  - Use world state and version control to reduce risk and enable rollbacks.
+  - Use world state and git commands (via terminal) to reduce risk and enable rollbacks.
   - Create and reference durable artifacts that accumulate value across sessions.
   - Record memory pointers with provenance so you can rediscover decisions and artifacts later.
 - Do not expect: